darts/ST3009-StatisticalMethodsForCompSci/week-1.md

 $$
 \binom{4}{1}*\binom{3}{1}
 $$
-But since the order is irrelevant this must be divided by 2:
+But since the order is irrelevant this must be divided by 2 to remove duplicates:
 $$
 \frac{\binom{4}{3}*\binom{3}{1}}{2} = 6
 $$